TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 21/Exodus 21.7.md

 ---

-And if a man sell his daughter to be a maid-servant, she shall not go out as the men-servants do.
+"If a man sells his daughter to be a female servant, she shall not go out as the male servants do.